Hasan-Mufdy/Travel-Destination/README.md

+# Travel-Destination

+## Project details:

+### This is a simple app to show some recommended places to tranvel to, made with react.

+### The places are shown based on the data that is inside the db.json file in the components.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).